awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

    1. For **Query String Forwarding and Caching**, choose **Forward all, cache based on all**\.

+   1. \(Optional\) If you want to use a custom domain for your CloudFront distribution, rather than the domain CloudFront assigns, you can add an alternate domain name to your distribution\.
+This subdomain should also be verified in Amazon SES\.
+For more information, see [Adding and Moving Alternate Domain Names](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html) in the *Amazon CloudFront Developer Guide*\.

    If you use a CDN other than CloudFront, you may need to complete similar steps\.
-See your CDN's documentation for more information\.
+For more information, refer to the documentation for your CDN\.

-1. Modify the DNS record for the subdomain you created in step 1\.
-In the DNS record, add a new CNAME record to refer to your address in the CDN you set up in step 3\.
+1. In the DNS configuration for your subdomain, add a `CNAME` record that refers to the address of your CDN\.
-**Note**
-Depending on your web hosting provider, it may take several minutes for the changes you make to the subdomain's DNS record to take effect\.
-Your web hosting provider or IT organization can provide additional information about these delays\.

 1. Acquire an SSL certificate from a trusted Certificate Authority\.
-The certificate should cover your address at the CDN, as well as the subdomain you created in step 1\.
+The certificate should cover both the subdomain you created in step 1 as well as the CDN you configured in steps 3–5\.
 Upload the certificate to the CDN\.

 ## Part 2: Setting up a Configuration Set to Refer to a Custom Open and Click Tracking Domain<a name="configure-custom-open-click-domain-config-set"></a>

 After you configure your domain to handle open and click tracking redirects, you must set up an event destination in a configuration set to refer to your custom domain\.
 You can complete this step using the Amazon SES console or the `CreateConfigurationSetTrackingOptions` API operation\.
-This section contains procedures for completing these tasks using the Amazon SES console; for more information about using the API, see [CreateConfigurationSetTrackingOptions](http://docs.aws.amazon.com/ses/latest/APIReference/API_CreateConfigurationSetTrackingOptions.html) in the *[Amazon SES API Reference](http://docs.aws.amazon.com/ses/latest/APIReference/)*\.
+This section contains procedures for completing these tasks using the Amazon SES console; for more information about using the API, see [CreateConfigurationSetTrackingOptions](http://docs.aws.amazon.com/ses/latest/APIReference/API_CreateConfigurationSetTrackingOptions.html) in the [Amazon Simple Email Service API Reference](http://docs.aws.amazon.com/ses/latest/APIReference/)\.

 **To create a new configuration set event destination that refers to a custom tracking domain**